wpfleger96/Life/README.md

 The universe of the Game of Life is an infinite two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, alive or dead.
 In this project, the two-dimensional grid will be implemented using a two-dimensional boolean array.
+A value of <code>true</code> in the array denotes that the cell at that coordinate in the grid is alive.
+Similarly, a value of
+<code>falsee</code> in the array denotes that the cell at that coordinate in the
+grid is dead.

 Every cell or array coordinate interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.

-At each step in time, the following transitions occur:
+At each step in time, certain rules are applied to the cells.
+These rules are explained in a later section.

- 1. Any live cell with fewer than two live neighbours dies, as if caused by under-population.

- 2. Any live cell with two or three live neighbours lives on to the next generation.

- 3. Any live cell with more than three live neighbours dies, as if by overcrowding.

- 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed.